• Menu

 (0)

-Located in the heart of the historic centre of Rome, the Pantheon is without doubt one of the most famous monuments in the “Eternal City”.
+Located in the heart of Rome’s historic center, the Pantheon is undeniably one of the most famous monuments in the “Eternal City.”
 Why?
-This architectural masterpiece is the best preserved ancient building in the capital.
+This architectural masterpiece is the best-preserved ancient building in the capital.

 Follow the guide!